Pragmatism - Wikipedia

 The meaning of PRAGMATISM is a practical approach to problems and affairs.
 How to use pragmatism in a sentence.

-PRAGMATISM definition: 1. the quality of dealing with a problem in a sensible way that suits the conditions that really….
+PRAGMATIC definition: 1. solving problems in a sensible way that suits the conditions that really exist now, rather than….
 Learn more.

 Pragmatism: Explanation and Examples - Philosophy Terms